gravitational/gravity/docs/6.x/pack.md

 ## Custom System Container

-When Gravity creates a Kubernetes cluster from a cluster image, it installs a special system container on each host.
-It is called "planet" and visible as `gravity` daemon.
+When Gravity creates a Kubernetes cluster from a Cluster Image, it installs a special system container on each host.
+It is called "planet" and visible as the `gravity` daemon.

 "Planet" contains all of Kubernetes services, performs automatic management and isolates them from other pre-existing daemons running on cluster hosts.